 Q: How should you choose the best glutathione supplement?

-A: Our strategy for choosing good glutathione supplements revolved around finding supplements that delivered at least a few hundred milligrams of pure glutathione, hopefully in a pure, simple supplement without any unnecessary ingredients or fillers.
+A: First, you should aim for a glutathione supplement with at least a few hundred milligrams of pure glutathione, hopefully in a pure, simple supplement without any unnecessary ingredients or fillers.

 Q: How can you take glutathione effectively?